-- Rezoning the Minor Amendment area to acknowledge the changed office market and to capture the area's retail market potential, while allowing for a mix of uses, compatible with surrounding land uses, to develop over time. - Establishing design criteria that address future form and function of the Minor Amendment area. - Fine-tuning proposed zoning map conversions for properties in the Subject area to ensure consistency with the Minor Amendment. - Analyzing and addressing the impacts of added vehicular traffic on Aspen Hill Road and Connecticut Avenue. - Addressing pedestrian safety; connectivity; and vehicular, pedestrian, and bicycle circulation within the Minor Amendment area.
+- Rezoning the Minor Amendment area to acknowledge the changed office market and to capture the area's retail market potential, while allowing for a mix of uses, compatible with surrounding land uses, to develop over time. - Establishing design criteria that address future form and function of the Minor Amendment area. - Fine-tuning zoning map conversions for properties in the Minor Amendment area to ensure consistency with Minor Amendment goals. - Analyzing and addressing the impacts of added vehicular traffic on Aspen Hill Road and Connecticut Avenue. - Addressing pedestrian safety; connectivity; and vehicular, pedestrian, and bicycle circulation within the Minor Amendment area.

-When the Aspen Hill Master Plan was approved 20 years ago, Vitro Corporation occupied the office building at 4115 Aspen Hill Road and had been a long standing employer in the area.
+When the 1994 Aspen Hill Master Plan was approved 20 years ago, Vitro Corporation occupied the office building at 4115 Aspen Hill Road and had been a long standing employer in the area.
 Over the past decade, both Vitro and BAE have vacated the site and the 265,000 square foot office building has remained vacant since 2010.
-In general, the largescale, single-tenant office market has changed and declined throughout the region.
+In general, the large -scale, single-tenant office market has changed and declined throughout the region.
 The current trend in office uses is to move away from the suburban car-oriented sprawling campus of past decades and to cluster more compact offices around multiple-use, mass transit centered areas.
 Medical offices, such as the Aspen View Center located on a smaller footprint on the south side of Aspen Hill Road, may be the exception to this trend, as providers favor suburban locations that are convenient to their patients.
 The property owner's inability to attract an office tenant to reuse 4115 Aspen Hill Road after four years of marketing the building is indicative of the soft office market, generally, and the decreasing demand for large scale single tenant structures.
-The full market analysis completed by Research and Special Projects Staff is included in Appendix B.
+The full market analysis completed by the Planning Department is included in Appendix B.

 In light of the soft office market in the region, and the unlikely reuse of the obsolete office building at 4115 Aspen Hill Road, the market feasibility of additional land uses in the area, specifically retail and townhouse development, was evaluated.
 The strong commercial market base and land use pattern that currently surrounds the Minor Amendment area was an indication that additional retail is supportable in the Minor Amendment area.
 In addition, a moderately dense residential land use would be an appropriate transition between the more dense commercial uses situated toward Connecticut Avenue and the single-family residential neighborhoods to the west.
-The Retail and Residential Feasibility Studies conducted by the Planning Department concluded that additional retail square footage could be supported in the trade area, whereas townhouses may be supported, but their feasibility is less certain at this time.
+The Retail and Residential Feasibility Studies conducted by the Planning Department concluded that additional retail square footage could be supported in the trade area (a 5-Minute Driveshed for Convenience Goods and a 15-Minute Driveshed for Shoppers Goods, measured from the MMPA area), whereas townhouses may be supported, but their feasibility is less certain at this time.
 (Appendix B)